 More on Prescribed Accommodation.

-Community concerns about premise cleanliness, procedure, or control of infectious disease are investigated by the Public Health Unit.
+Community concerns about premises cleanliness, procedures, or control of infectious disease are investigated by officers from Councils Health Protection Unit.

 Back to top